-Waynesburg University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
-The business programs in the following degrees at the listed locations are accredited by the IACBE:
+The Department of Business Administration at Waynesburg University has received specialized accreditation for the following business programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
+The IACBE grants accreditation for business-related and accounting programs only.
+Locations for program offerings are at the sole discretion of the Member.

-Business Program Location(s) Master of Business Administration in Applied Business Waynesburg, Southpointe Master of Business Administration in Accounting Waynesburg, Southpointe Master of Business Administration in Corporate and Social Responsibility Waynesburg, Southpointe Master of Business Administration in Data Analytics & Visualization Waynesburg, Southpointe Master of Business Administration in Energy Management Waynesburg, Southpointe Master of Business Administration in Finance Waynesburg, Southpointe Master of Business Administration in Healthcare Management Waynesburg, Southpointe Master of Business Administration in Human Resources Waynesburg, Southpointe Master of Business Administration in Integrated Marketing Waynesburg, Southpointe Master of Business Administration in Project Management Waynesburg, Southpointe Bachelor of Arts: • Applied Business • International Business Waynesburg Bachelor of Science in Business Administration: Accounting Business Management Entrepreneurship Finance Forensic Accounting Healthcare Management Marketing Sports Management Waynesburg
+Business Program Master of Business Administration in Applied Business Master of Business Administration in Energy Management Master of Business Administration in Finance Master of Business Administration in Health Systems Administration Master of Business Administration in Human Resources/Leadership Master of Business Administration in Market Development Bachelor of Arts in International Business Bachelor of Science in Business Administration: • Accounting • Business Management • Entrepreneurship • Finance • Forensic Accounting